mdalai/self-driving-car-Behavioral-Cloning/writeup_template.md

  * Examine the loss, if it is not decreasing significantly, we need to add more convolutional or dense layers.
 High loss means the architeture is poor on learning.
  * If training loss is decreasing but validation loss is not, we need to add dropout layers.

-My first step was to use a convolution neural network model similar to the LeNet.
+My first step was to use a convolution neural network model, the NVIDIA Architecture.
 I thought this model might be appropriate because:
- * it has few CNN layers which should work better for detecting edges and lanes.
+ * it is industry proven architecture for automonous driving
- * it is simple and fast.
-We can get the idea of which direction to go in next step.
+ * it has relatively few CNN layers which should work better for detecting edges and lanes.
- * it is computational efficient.
-We can troubleshoot problem faster.
+ * it is light and fast.
+It takes less process time.
+So that the model is able to predict steering on time.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 ```